-I’m still trying to figure out this new normal concept.
+I’m still trying to figure this out.

-New normal, what is that anyway?
 None of us were really all that normal to begin with were we?
 And now we need to find our new normal??

 Nothing about life after a cancer diagnosis is really normal at all.

-After cancer your perspective on just about everything changes; for good, or so it seems to me anyway.
-But then it hasn’t been all that long yet since my diagnosis, so maybe I don’t really know.
-I am still in the learning stages.
-Maybe there should be designated stages for this part of cancer too.
+After cancer, just about everything changes or is impacted.
+For good.
+Or so it seems to me anyway.
+But then it hasn’t been all that long yet since my diagnosis, so maybe I don’t know what I’m talking about.
+I am still in the figuring this shit out stage.
+Maybe there should be a designated stage for this part of cancer too.

 What I do know for sure is that cancer brings change and lots of it.